 Diagnose sheep scab quickly for faster control and flock protection.

 Taking a pooled faecal sample from your sheep is quicker and easier than you might think, and a smart first step before reaching for the wormer.
 In this video, I show you one simple way to take a representative sample.
-Alternatively, you can keep samples separate, and we’ll mix them at the lab.
+Alternatively, you can keep samples separate, and we’ll mix them in the lab.